VladimirMickic/cms_warehouse/README.md

 **Bronze** — Raw CMS data loaded as is into 5 tables.
 Every column is TEXT to avoid import errors.
 No transforms, no cleaning.
 This layer exists so there's always an untouched copy to diff against when Silver produces unexpected numbers.
 Loaded via stored procedure with per-table exception handling and row-count logging.

 **Silver** — Type casting, NULL standardization (empty strings + 'Not Available' + NULL all collapse to SQL NULL), and derived analytical columns.
 The hardest problem here was footnote handling: CMS footnote codes arrive as comma-separated strings like `'3, 13'` that indicate why a score is suppressed.
-Exact-match checking breaks on multi-code values (matching `'1'` would miss `'1, 5'` or false-match inside `'13'`), so all footnote logic uses PostgreSQL array overlap (`&&` with `string_to_array` and `TRIM`).
+Exact-match checking breaks on multi code values (matching `'1'` would miss `'1, 5'` or false-match inside `'13'`), so all footnote logic uses PostgreSQL array overlap (`&&` with `string_to_array` and `TRIM`).
 Footnote codes feed a tiered priority system that classifies every row into `is_score_usable` (boolean) and `score_exclusion_reason` — footnote codes are evaluated before NULL scores, because a row with both needs the footnote-based classification, not the generic 'No Score' label.
 Ownership is consolidated from 12 CMS values to 4 groups with the original preserved in `hospital_ownership_details`.

 **Gold** — Three analytical views, each joining only the Silver tables it needs (no monolithic fact table). `dim_hospital` provides region mapping via US Census Bureau definitions.
 Views are implemented as standard PostgreSQL views (not materialized) — the query planner pushes filters down into Silver, so the full row set is never materialized unnecessarily.